IamSoo/iamsoo/README.md

 ### Namaskar! 🙏
-I am a data engineer who studied electronics in bachelors and data science in masters.
+I am a passionate data engineer who studied electronics in bachelors and data science in masters.
 I am born and raised in Odisha, a beautiful state in eastern India.
 I have spent most of my work life in China and Hong Kong.

 ### Work 💸
-I am a Data Engineer currently focusing on architecting and building services around new bigdata technologies.
+I am a Data Engineer and Architect currently focusing on architecting and building services around new bigdata technologies.
 I started my career as a full stack Software Engineer working in Java, Oracle, Javascript(the conventional 3 tier :) ) but later moved through different stacks and roles.
 My functional domain of focus through out my career has been finance like retail banking, investment banking, trading & open banking.